-As you read this you may be feeling pretty secure in your job, but beware—it might all change tomorrow.
+As you read this, you may be feeling pretty secure in your job, but beware—it might all change tomorrow.
 Retail mergers and acquisitions have been known to leave behind “a string of security executive bodies,” according to security job placement specialist Jerry Brennan.

-In addition to career development specialists, we interviewed three asset protection, security, and loss prevention directors who underwent a merger or acquisition.
+For this post, in addition to career development specialists, we interviewed three asset protection, security, and loss prevention directors who underwent a merger or acquisition.
 For each, it was not their first or second time.
 Between them, our forum participants have been on one end or the other of more than a dozen acquisitions.
 So we asked them:

 - What lessons have you learned?